Arelle/ixbrl-viewer/README.md

 2. Install the dependencies for javascript by running: `npm install`.
 This command must be run from within the `ixbrl-viewer directory` (i.e. the root of your checkout of the repository).
+3. Run `npm run font`.
+This will build the icon files.
-3. Run `npm run prod`.
+4. Run `npm run prod`.
 This will create the ixbrlviewer.js in the iXBRLViewerPlugin/viewer/dist directory.

 [ixbrlviewer-github]: https://github.com/Arelle/ixbrl-viewer